 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Monsterverse: How (and where) to watch all the Godzilla and Kong movies and shows before Monarch: Legacy of Monsters
+MonsterVerse watch order: How to watch all Legendary's Godzilla and Kong movies in release and chronological order

 The poster for Godzilla (2014) featuring Godzilla against a burning skyline.

-The chronology of the Monsterverse can be challenging to navigate.
+The chronology of the MonsterVerse can be challenging to navigate.
 This is because the complex, intergenerational nature of the franchise’s storyline means that stories are set throughout the timeline.
-Sometimes, as with Monarch: Legacy of Monsters, the title may include plot threads that unspool across various time periods.
+Sometimes, as with AppleTV+'s Monarch: Legacy of Monsters, the title may include plot threads that unspool across various time periods.

 In fact, 2014’s Godzilla is the 30th entry in the overarching Godzilla franchise.
 It is the second American-made Godzilla film, after 1998’s Godzilla.
 While Godzilla (1998) was intended to be a trilogy, its poor critical reception meant a sequel was canceled early on in the production process.